MarcoS9309/MarcoS9309/README.md

 ## about me

 I don’t call myself a “programmer” in the strict sense; today I see myself as a **learner and fellow traveler**.
-I’m building a space that encourages **critical, creative, and divergent** thinking, bridging arts, humanities, and health.
-This profile‑repo works as a **studio** where I keep drafts, prototypes, and proposals before publishing them to blogs or sites.
+I’m building a space that encourages **critical, creative, and divergent** [...]

 ## featured repos